By the end of this week you should be able to:

 - Pick one of the issues below and discuss with your chosen individual how you may solve the challenge.
 This should ideally be recorded as an audio podcast.
-Our interest in this also relates to the way in which different disciplines discuss an issue and their manner and approach in communicating differently, as well as how you would capture this.
+Our interest in this also relates to how different disciplines discuss an issue and their manner and approach in communicating differently, as well as how you would capture this.

 - As a guide, please evolve your own strategy for bridging the questions.
 Equally, you may wish to also consider the core issues: how would your specialism solve this and how different is this to the expected design thinker?

-- Do not forget to consider the communication style you would use to encourage interdisciplinary dialogue.
+- Do not forget to consider the communication style you would use to encourage an interdisciplinary dialogue.